 Workouts and light damage to your body go hand in hand; even if you're not pushing your body past its boundaries, the simple physicality of working out means that you're going to break down some cells here and there.

 Of course, your body is pretty good at building itself back up, given the right materials and enough recovery time.
 But unless you're making it a point to give your body these things, it's easy to accidentally overlook them.
-Let it slide long enough, and you'll increase your chances of unwanted changes in your muscles, bones, and joints.7 The good news is, you can do a lot to prevent this with a combination of nutrition, flexibility, and rest.
+Let it slide long enough, and you'll increase your chances of unwanted changes in your muscles, bones, and joints.7 The good news is, you can do a lot to avoid this with a combination of nutrition, flexibility, and rest.
 Focus on giving your body enough of the nutrients it needs to reform and maintain muscle, bone, and joint cells, including vitamin D, calcium, and the often-overlooked selenium, zinc, phosphorus, and collagen.
 (Collagen is particularly important for active people, as it both increases joint resiliency and promotes faster muscle recovery.
 It can be tricky to get in your normal diet, but there are some excellent collagen bars out there.)

 Also, be sure to include some sort of flexibility in your workout routine, whether that's in the form of a yoga day, a short stretching routine that you do morning and evening, or a little extra stretching time in your warm up and cool down.
 Flexibility is the foundation of good fitness, and without it, you're much more likely to do something to put yourself out of commission for a few days.